Below are the terms and conditions of Hood

 Cooking is not allowed in the residence hall rooms.
 Although there will be housekeeping service

-available during the summer only in the residence hall common areas (not in the 7th Street Duplexes), failure to keep the residence hall and kitchen
+available during the summer only in the residence hall common areas, failure to keep the residence hall and kitchen

 area clean may result in fines to the entire residence hall or responsible